 Chrissy received her Teaching Certification from The University of Massachusetts with a BA in Early Childhood Education.
 She was the Director and Lead Teacher at Shalom Preschool in Carmel Valley, CA and taught at The University Lab School at Georgetown University.
 Chrissy became interested in working with dyslexic learners when her son was diagnosed several years ago.
 She is trained in Orton-Gillingham, Structured Literacy and the Slingerland methodology.
 Chrissy has two children and lives with her family in San Anselmo.

 Head Learning Specialist

 Priya Tjerandsen shares with NBA nearly twenty years of experience working with students with learning differences.
 She has been a classroom teacher for many of those years as well as a consultant to teachers and families.
 Priya has also worked with teams that provide assessment and diagnostic work to individuals with a variety of learning challenges.
 Her areas of expertise range from language-based learning differences (Dyslexia and Dysgraphia) to working with students who have attentional and/ or Executive Functions weaknesses.
-She is trained in Slingerland and Wilson methodologies as well as Making Math Real.
+She is trained in Slingerland and Wilson.
 Priya holds a Master’s Degree in Special Education and has worked with students in a classroom setting as well as doing individual and small group work.
 When not working, Priya enjoys spending time with her family, hiking and traveling.